-The Year 1 Factor D' Derivation is estimated based on actual Medicaid expenditures for all non-waiver services (i.e., acute medical, pharmacy and behavioral health) for CAP/DA recipients during SFY 2023.
-The data was trended forward to each waiver year using 4% annual growth in expenditures to align with utilization and unit cost trends observed for the CAP/DA waiver spending as summarized in the historical CMS 372 reports and a review of monthly Medicaid data on a rolling basis for the SFY 2022 and SFY 2023 time periods.
-This 4% trend also aligns with medical trends observed by the State in other projections of future medical expenses.
-Similar to the Factor D Derivation section above, SFY 2023 expenditure data for Factor D' was found to be consistent with CMS 372 information from overlapping Waiver Year 3 time periods.
+The Year 1 Factor D' Derivation is estimated based on actual Medicaid expenditures for all non-waiver services (i.e., acute medical and behavioral health) for CAP/DA recipients during SFY 2015/2016.
+The data was trended forward to each waiver year using 3% annual growth in expenditures to align with trends observed for the CAP/DA waiver spending as summarized in the CMS 372 reports for SFY 2012/2013 through SFY 2014/2015.
+Similar to the Factor D Derivation section above, expenditure data for Factor D' was found to be consistent with CMS 372 information from overlapping time periods.